oschl-git/karkulka/README.md

 # Červená Karkulka (Little Red Riding Hood)
-A simple trivia based game.
+A simple trivia based game with questions about programming.
 A school project for SPŠE Ječná.

 ***Trivia questions are written in Czech.
 If you can't speak Czech, this game will be very difficult!***